Battery systems in the National Electricity Market

 Will the registration process get any easier?

 Determining which participant categories apply to your project can be complex.
-A new participant category – the Integrated Resource Provider (IRP) - is currently being implemented to make the process easier.
+A new participant category – the Integrated Resource Provider (IRP) - has been implemented to make the process easier.

 Are there any jurisdictional requirements for my battery system?